testabhi/deldir/README.md

 You should run the self-test that is included with the source and binary distributions before using it, especially if you compiled `deldir` yourself!
-To run the self-test, make sure `test.sh` and `deldir` are in the same folder, then run `test.sh`.
+To run the self-test, make sure `test.sh` and `deldir` are in the same folder, then run `./test.sh`.
+If the `deldir` binary isn't called `deldir` (or is in another folder), run `./test.sh $DELDIR` (replacing `$DELDIR` with the path to `deldir`, such as `./test.sh /usr/local/bin/deldir` or `./test.sh ./deldir-foo`).
 Make sure the target is in `/tmp` (it should be `/tmp/deldir-test.XXXXXXXXXX`, replacing `X` with random characters).
 At the end of the self-test you should see the line `Self-test PASSED`.
 If you instead see `Self-test FAILED`, or *anything else* at the end of the output, **DO NOT** use that copy of `deldir`!
 Please contact me as soon as possible and send me a copy of the self-test output.
 It's possible that `deldir` is working but something in your environment caused the failure, but with a program for mass deletion it's best to err on the side of caution.

 `deldir` requires only one argument on the command line: the path to the folder to delete.
 The path may be absolute or relative; `deldir` will show the full